UCLNatSci/2022/NSCI0005/_sources/differentiation_and_integration/integration.md

 - **T**rignometric Term
 - **E**xponential Term

-This list tells the order of preference for the term to be differentiated - $g(x) \rightarrow g'(x)$.
-The exponential function is at the bottom of the sit because it is usually the easiest to integrate, the logarithmic is usually the hardest.
+This list tells the order of preference for the term to be differentiated $u(x) \rightarrow u'(x)$.
+The exponential function is at the bottom of the sit because it is usually the easiest to integrate, the logarithmic is usually the hardest, hence it sits at the top.

 ````{admonition} Worked Examples
 :class: seealso